overhide/pay2my.app/howto/README.md

 10.     <pay2myapp-hub id="demo-hub" apiKey="0x___API_KEY_ONLY_FOR_DEMOS_AND_TESTS___" isTest></pay2myapp-hub>
 ```

-On line 10 we add the [pay2myapp-hub](https://github.com/overhide/pay2my.app#pay2myapp-hub-) Web component into our DOM.
+On line 10 we add the <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-hub-">pay2myapp-hub</a> Web component into our DOM.
 This is a non-visual component that ties our whole ecosystem of components together.
-The "hub" brokers interaction of all the other components with the various open sourced [overhide services](https://github.com/overhide) as well as in-browser crypto wallets.
+The "hub" brokers interaction of all the other components with the various open sourced <a target="_blank" href="https://github.com/overhide">overhide services</a> as well as in-browser crypto wallets.
 It's the glue between the Web components and external services.

 > ℹ
 >
-> In our demo we add Web components directly into the DOM of our simple HTML page, but all these low level Web components can just as well be wrapped by higher-level components of application frameworks such as [React](https://reactjs.org/): see [the React demos]().
+> In our demo we add Web components directly into the DOM of our simple HTML page, but all these low level Web components can just as well be wrapped by higher-level components of application frameworks such as <a target="_blank" href="https://reactjs.org/">React</a>: see <a target="_blank" href="https://github.com/overhide/pay2my.app-react-demo">the React demos</a>.

 We ID the "hub" component as a `demo-hub`.
 We will use this ID to tie all the components into a single ecosystem controlled by this particular "hub" instance.

 This `id="demo-hub"` specification is optional.
-Alternatively (to using HTML element IDs) the components can be wired together into an ecosystem programmatically with JavaScript (see ["Setting the pay2myapp-hub Programmatically" in the repo README](https://github.com/overhide/pay2my.app#setting-the-pay2myapp-hub-programatically) for more information).
+Alternatively (to using HTML element IDs) the components can be wired together into an ecosystem programmatically with JavaScript (see <a target="_blank" href="https://github.com/overhide/pay2my.app#setting-the-pay2myapp-hub-programatically">"Setting the pay2myapp-hub Programmatically" in the repo README</a> for more information).

 The `apiKey` attribute indicates  who the system-using application is.
-Each of your applications will use an `apiKey` as registered with the pay2my.app/overhide.io services at https://token.overhide.io/register.
+Each of your applications will use an `apiKey` as registered with the pay2my.app/overhide.io services at <a target="_blank" href="https://token.overhide.io/register">https://token.overhide.io/register</a>.

 The provided `apiKey` (`"0x___API_KEY_ONLY_FOR_DEMOS_AND_TESTS___"`) is a demo-only API key (for this here demo).
-For your own applications you will replace this with your own API key(s) retrieved from https://token.overhide.io/register.
+For your own applications you will replace this with your own API key(s) retrieved from <a target="_blank" href="https://token.overhide.io/register">https://token.overhide.io/register</a>.

 > **⚠**
 >
-> For a test instance (using fake money/testnets), such as this demo, ensure to generate a "Test only API key" at https://token.overhide.io/register.
+> For a test instance (using fake money/testnets), such as this demo, ensure to generate a "Test only API key" at <a target="_blank" href="https://token.overhide.io/register">https://token.overhide.io/register</a>.

-You don't need to understand the details of the `apiKey`, but if you want to, see ["Enabling with Token" in the repo README](https://github.com/overhide/pay2my.app#enabling-with-token) for more information.
+You don't need to understand the details of the `apiKey`, but if you want to, see <a target="_blank" href="https://github.com/overhide/pay2my.app#enabling-with-token">"Enabling with Token" in the repo README</a> for more information.